-- 1. "assigned" if a Certificate with that serial number has been issued by TunTrust Issuing CA, using any current or previous key associated with that CA subject; or - "reserved" if a Precertificate [RFC6962] with that serial number has been issued by (a) TunTrust Issuing CA; or (b) a Precertificate Signing Certificate [RFC6962] associated with TunTrust Issuing CA; or - 3. "unused" if neither of the previous conditions are met.
+- 1. "assigned" if a Certificate with that serial number has been issued by TunTrust Issuing CA, using any current or previous key associated with that CA subject; or - 2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by : - a. (a) TunTrust Issuing CA; or - b. (b) a Precertificate Signing Certificate as defined in Section 7.1.2.4 of the Baseline Requirements, associated with TunTrust Issuing CA; or - 3. "unused" if neither of the previous conditions are met.